Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsection{Securing Model Updates}

-Although FL is motivated by the inherent privacy-preserving and security features, sophisticated intruders can retrieve some critical information about the participating nodes from the shared model updates.
-Besides, malicious devices may opt to participate in the training model process with the aim to inject false model updates and therefore, affect the accuracy of the trained model.
+Although FL is motivated by inherent privacy-preserving and security features, sophisticated intruders can retrieve critical information about the participating nodes from the shared model updates.
+Besides, malicious devices may opt to participate in the training model process to inject false model updates, affecting the accuracy of the trained model.
 The following approaches are developed in order to ensure secure model transmission: